kobrienGIS/kobrienGIS.github.io/Project486.1/index.md

-## Income to Poverty Level Ratio in Harford County, Maryland
+# Income to Poverty Level Ratio in Harford County, Maryland

 <img style="border:3px solid black;" src="Screen Shot 2022-02-21 at 10.09.36 PM.png?raw=true"/>

+## Project description:
-**Project description:** This map is a sample of an interactive map created using RStudio's Rmd file types.
-The script uses tidycensus to pull census data for Harford County, Maryland that depicts the ratio of income to poverty level in the past 12 months per census tract.
-The map was then visualized using leaflet.
+This map was an attempt to create an interactive map using RStudio's Rmarkdown file type for organization and was completed with the help of an R tutorial text created by Kyle Walker.
+The script uses tidycensus to pull census data for Harford County, Maryland that conveys the ratio of income to poverty levels in the past 12 months per census tract.
+The map was then interactively visualized using tools contained in leaflet.

-### Project Code
+## Project Script:
 ```r
 # Load necessary R packages
 library(leaflet)